A BRIEF SUMMARY OF EXISTENCE AS I SEE IT

 If you love God, and if every person is an embodiment of God, then loving every person should be easy.
 It’s just a matter of making yourself remember that every person - including anyone who harms you - is God incarnate.

-Living in a Heavenly Way - Heaven on Earth
+Living in a Heavenly Way - Heaven o

 Perhaps we can make this a “Heaven on Earth” if we learn to live in a heavenly way.
 The key to this is to be loving, respectful, compassionate and kind towards each other - whether we call it the Golden Rule, Christ Consciousness, the Bodhisattva vow, or simply respect for others.
 We cannot and should not expect others to share our beliefs.